 When you evaluate your claim settlement options, you should consider connecting with an experienced legal representative.
 An experienced workers’ compensation lawyer can reduce stress and efficiently navigate the settlement process.

 Work-related back injury cases are inherently complicated.
 The rules and guidelines are generated from complex state statutes.
 Insurance companies who handle workers’ compensation cases often have no problem questioning the validity of a back-injury claim.
 Insurance companies will conduct personally invasive investigations attempting to discredit your claim of injury.
 Some methods of investigation include: surveillance of your daily life, social media investigations, and activity checks to confirm your injury.
 When an insurance company negotiates injury claims, the primary goal is to pay as little as possible.

 Workers’ compensation attorneys will engage with insurance companies on your behalf.
-Knowledge of Florida’s statutes and guidelines allows attorneys to ensure you receive a fair settlement.
+Knowledge of state statutes and guidelines allows attorneys to ensure you receive a fair settlement.
 An attorney’s understanding of the workers’ compensation system enables a fair evaluation of your injuries before settlement.
 Workers’ compensation attorneys have experience dealing with insurance companies and can confidently negotiate your settlement.

 800 N Belcher Rd